 Instructions

-- Cook pasta: Fill a large pot with 4 quarts of water.
-Bring to a boil and generously season water with salt.
-Cook pasta to al dente according to package directions.
-Drain cooked pasta and rinse with cold water.
-Drain again.
-Set aside.
+- Cook the Pasta: Fill a large pot with 4 quarts of water and bring to a boil.
+Once boiling, generously season the water with salt.
+Add the dry pasta and cook to al dente according to the package directions.
+Once al dente, drain the cooked pasta and rinse it with cold water.
+Drain the pasta again and set it aside.

-- Add pasta and spinach: Right before serving, turn heat to low and stir in the pasta and spinach.
+- Add pasta and spinach: JUST before serving, adjust the heat under the soup to low.
+Then, stir in the cooked pasta and spinach.
 ALTERNATIVELY: Divide the spinach and pasta among serving bowls and then ladle the soup over the top.
 (SEE NOTES)

 - To serve: Serve soup immediately topped with more grated parmesan and fresh basil if using.
 Enjoy!